cademtz/JavaPeParser/README.md

 ## More usage

 Much of the data in a portable executable is optional.
-Optional data is held in a `ParseResult` class, which holds either a value or `ParseError` object.
+Optional data uses the `ParseResult` class, which holds either a value or `ParseError` object.
 There are multiple ways to handle `ParseResult`.